 There are very few products that show up at my door that blow me away.
 I like most of the things I am sent, I try to focus on the good pieces of others that fail to meet up with the hype.
 But more often than not I’m brutally honest about how I feel about a piece of machinery.
 The Philips Saeco Syntia automatic espresso machines changed the way I drink Coffee.
+Philips Saeco Syntia review is ging to change the way we review machines.
 I want to let that sink in.
 I love coffee, some would say too much.
-I have paraphernalia like you wouldn’t believe stuffed in my office, my home office, my kitchen even have dedicated coffee makers and grinders in the camping equipment.
+I have paraphernalia like you wouldn’t believe the stuff in my office, my home office, my kitchen even have dedicated coffee makers and grinders in the camping equipment.
 I have cleared the kitchen out of all other pieces of equipment and one box rules them all right now.

 A super automatic espresso maker is supposed to grind, tamp and brew your beans into a lovely espresso based product.
 The Syntia does that effortlessly, quietly and cleanly too.
 I have been using the machines sent to me for about 3 weeks now solid, and I can’t believe how much coffee I am going through.
 I am drinking coffee like there is a shortage.
 And it’s all fantastic coffee.
 Let’s do a high and low point, the good the bad and the ugly if you will.